Jump to topic

 - Legionnaires' Disease (a severe form of pneumonia)

 - Pertussis (a respiratory disease)

 - Intestinal infections

 - Urinary tract infections

 - Syphilis, a sexually transmitted disease

-Taking any of these with alcohol use can induce common side effects like nausea and vomiting, headaches, stomach pain, heart palpitations, liver damage, and other serious health complications.
+Taking any of these with alcohol use can induce unpleasant side effects like nausea and vomiting, headaches, stomach pain, heart palpitations, liver damage, and other serious health complications.